On the Brauer $p$-dimension of Henselian discrete valued fields of residual characteristic $p > 0$: Statement of the main result

-Lemma \ref{lemm2.3} is proved in Sections 4 and 5.
-Preliminaries needed for this proof are included in Section 3.
-It should be noted that if char$(K) = p$, then each finite $p$-group $G$ is isomorphic to $\mathcal{G}(M _{G}/K)$, for some TR and Galois extension $M _{G}$ of $K$ (see \cite{Ch6}, Lemma~2.3).
-When char$(K) = 0$ and $(K, v)$ is an HDV-field of type II, in the sense of Kurihara, this is no longer true, for any cyclic $p$-group $G$ of sufficiently large order \cite{MKu}, Corollary~2.
+Theorem \ref{theo2.1} and Lemma \ref{lemm2.2} have already been proved in case char$(K) = p$ (cf. \cite{Ch4}, Lemma~4.2).
+Moreover, it follows that, in the setting of the lemma, if char$(K) = p$, then each finite $p$-group $G$ is isomorphic to $\mathcal{G}(M _{G}/K)$, for some TR and Galois extension $M _{G}$ of $K$ (see \cite{Ch6}, Lemma~2.3).
+When char$(K) = 0$ and $(K, v)$ is an HDV-field of type II, in the sense of Kurihara, this is not true, for any cyclic $p$-group $G$ of sufficiently large order \cite{MKu}, 12.2, Theorem~(b).

+Lemma \ref{lemm2.2} is proved in Sections 5 and 6.
+Section 3 contains valuation-theoretic preliminaries used in the sequel.
+We also show there how Theorem \ref{theo2.1} can be deduced from Lemma \ref{lemm2.2} (see Lemma \ref{lemm3.6}).
+For reasons noted above, here we focus our attention on the mixed characteristic case $(0, p)$.
+For the proof of Lemma \ref{lemm2.2}, we take into consideration whether or not $v(p) \in pv(K)$ (see Lemmas \ref{lemm4.8}, \ref{lemm6.1} and Lemma \ref{lemm5.2} (b), respectively).
+Section 4 is devoted to the technical preparation for the proof of Lemma \ref{lemm2.2}.
+As noted above, in Section 7, we prove Conjecture \ref{conj1.1} for an HDV-field of characteristic $p$.
+Open questions concerning Brd$_{p}(K)$ are also posed in two frequently considered special cases.